namunokaze/vless-win-starter-oneclick/README.md

 ---

 IV.
-When config.json is in place and filled, run `prepare-and-start.bat`, preferably as Admin
+When config.json is in place and filled, run `prepare-and-start.bat`, Admin rights should be unneeded.

 You must see non-red lines of log:
 ```